The Dead Talk Back: Reception

 The Dead Talk Back is part of The Psychotronic Video Guide, published in 1996 by Michael J. Weldon.

 The Dead Talk Back was featured and reviewed in the book 150 Movies You Should Die Before You See by Steve Miller.
 The book was published in 2010 by Simon & Schuster.
 Miller wrote that "A rooming house full of bizarre possible suspects, an unusual detective, and a suitably twisted solution to the case ...
 The Dead Talk Back could have been a fun, quirky mystery film.
 But then it went in for bad acting, inept direction, shoddy camera-work, badly done lighting, and horrendous editing.
 Even a second draft on the script would have helped."
 Miller also commented that "The Worst Script Award goes to Merle S. Gould for his attempts to infuse the film with a 'hardboiled detective' that are so over-blown they ruin what could have been a cool murder scene" and that the "You Made James Randi Cry Award goes to Merle S. Gould for conceiving an experiment in otherworldly communication that involves a speaker, some wire, a wineglass, and a razor blade."

-The Dead Talk Back was reviewed in the 2015 book Spinegrinder: The Movies Most Critics Won’t Write About, author Clive Davies writing that "It's no worse than others from the period, but don't expect a neglected gem.
-A bearded "Private Investigator" and mad scientist (that's more like it) introduces the very slow-moving tale from his basement lab where he has a device for talking to the dead (it looks like a rock).
+The Dead Talk Back was reviewed in the 2015 book Spinegrinder: The Movies Most Critics Won't Write About.
+In it, author Clive Davies writes that "It's no worse than others from the period, but don't expect a neglected gem.
+A bearded 'Private Investigator' and mad scientist (that's more like it) introduces the very slow-moving tale from his basement lab where he has a device for talking to the dead (it looks like a rock).
 'Oh it's true,' he exclaims before narrating a long flashback that's mostly cops interrogating the prime suspects in a murder-by-crossbow case.
 The ending is straight out of a Tod Slaughter movie."